galaxyproject/iwc/workflows/scRNAseq/velocyto/README.md

 # Velocyto on 10X data

 These workflows simply run velocyto.
-There are 2 workflows because one can be easily run after the 'fastq-to-matrix-10x' workflows (Velocyto-on10X-from-bundled).
-The other can be easily run from uploaded datasets (Velocyto-on10X-filtered-barcodes).
+There are 2 workflows because one can be easily run after the 'fastq-to-matrix-10x' workflows (Velocyto for 10X bundled data).
+The other can be easily run from uploaded datasets (Velocyto for 10X filtered barcode data).

 ## Input datasets